Intimate sex. For some, just reading that phrase brings discomfort.

 Saying no to sex

 There will be times when you’re just not in the mood.
-The key to maintaining emotional connection is to refuse sex gently.
+In that case, the key to maintaining emotional connection is to refuse sex gently.

 According to Dr. Gottman’s research, it has to be okay, even rewarding, for either partner to refuse sex.
 As counterintuitive as this sounds, the research suggests that rewarding your partner for saying no with a positive response actually leads to more sex.

-For three tools to not feel so rejected when your partner refuses sex, go here.
+For three tools to help you not feel so rejected when your partner refuses sex, go here.

 Questions to ask your partner about refusing sex: